 Margaret Atwood’s “The Handmaid’s Tale”

-Only men have any position of power or influence in Gilead.
-Women cannot legally own property or money, and are denied the right to literacy.
-This fact particularly rankles with the Commander’s wife, Serena Joy, a former television evangelist who was highly invested in the patriarchy and helped bring about the revolution that created Gilead, only to find that it was not quite the ideal she envisioned.
-In addition to Handmaids and Wives, other women have specific roles in this society: Marthas are cooks and maids, Aunts are those who train and essentially brainwash Handmaids so that they accept their roles—that is, what they must do during the “Ceremony,” in which they are basically raped by their Commmanders while the wife looks on, all performed as a religious ceremony.
+In addition to Handmaids and Wives, other women have specific roles in this society: Marthas are cooks and maids, Aunts are those who train and essentially brainwash Handmaids so that they accept their roles—that is, what they must do during the “Ceremony,” in which they are basically raped by their Commanders while the wife looks on, all performed as a religious ceremony.
 All women must abide by a strict dress code that identifies them—not unlike the Stars of David that Nazis forced Jews to wear so that they could be instantly identified.

 I won’t reveal any more of the plot, just in case you haven’t read the book.
 But suffice it to say that this novel, what Atwood calls “speculative fiction” rather than science fiction, depicted an imagined future based on certain societal and political trends Atwood saw at work in 1980s America.
 Since those trends were magnified exponentially with the rise of Trumpism in America, the television series based on the book gained wide popularity in 2017.
 It was the success of the series that inspired Atwood to write The Testaments, the sequel to The Handmaid’s Tale, to great success and a Booker Prize.
-To some extent the sequel gave the continuing TV show some direction, though it may have jumped the shark since then.
+To some extent the sequel gave the continuing TV show some direction, though they may have jumped the shark afterwards.

 But it’s important to stress that Atwood’s novel is not a narrowly focused satire of excesses of some particular politician.
 Keep in mind that one of the major influences on Atwood’s creation of The Handmaid’s Tale was her study of American Puritanism when she studied at Harvard.
 The book is a warning about dangerous trends in modern culture, not only in the U.S. but throughout much of the world, that glorify some of history’s most egregious offenses, and seek to normalize them in the modern world.
 In that sense it is a worthy successor to books like Orwell’s l984 or Huxley’s Brave New World, or even Sinclair Lewis’s It Can’t Happen Here.
 You’ve gotta read this book if you haven’t.
 Don’t rely on the TV series for what you know about Atwood’s magnum opus.